anyscale/madewithml.github.io/docs/courses/foundations/linear-regression.md

 db = -(2/N) * np.sum((y_train - y_pred) * 1)
 ```

-!!! note
-    The gradient is the derivative, or the rate of change of a function.
+> The gradient is the derivative, or the rate of change of a function.
 It's a vector that points in the direction of greatest increase of a function.
 For example the gradient of our loss function ($J$) with respect to our weights ($W$) will tell us how to change $W$ so we can maximize $J$.
 However, we want to minimize our loss so we subtract the gradient from $W$.

 ### Update weights